feugy/melodie/README.md

 ### Bugs and known issues

-1. Melodie desktop sometimes fails to download new tracks due to TOTP.

 1. When server is not reachable, attempts to establish new WebSocket connection takes longer and longer

 1. DMG package does not download updates: [it requires zip](https://github.com/electron-userland/electron-builder/issues/2199), and we cannot build zip because of [the accent in product name](https://github.com/electron-userland/electron-builder/issues/4306#issuecomment-717232761)...